abyzovlab/CNVpytor/examples/manhattan.md

 If you do not specify file_titles, file names will be used for subplot title.

-Instead 'quit' CTRL+D can be used.3
+Instead 'quit' CTRL+D can be used.